goschtl/zope/z3c.dobbin/trunk/README.txt

 -------

-This package was designed and implemented by Malthe Borch, Stefan Eletzhofer.
+This package was designed and implemented by Malthe Borch, Stefan Eletzhofer with parts contributed by Kapil Thangavelu and Laurence Rowe.
 It's licensed as ZPL.